Ilya114/Box64Droid/README.md

 ## System requirements

 - Adreno 610+ (Other GPUs are supported by VirGL, but many games might not work)
-- Android 12+ (non-root, VirGL version), Android 10+ (root version)
+- Android 12+ (non-root, VirGL version), Android 10+ (native, root version)
 - 64-bit Android
 - You also need ~4,2GB (for root version), 4,5GB (for non-root version) or ~3,3GB (for VirGL version) worth of free space for the installation to run without problems.

-If you want to get more FPS and stability, use the root version (you will need root rights on your device).
+If you want to get more FPS and stability, use the root version (you will need root rights on your device) or native (not stable but same fps as root version) .

 ## Configuring